namitsaxena/gcp-tutorial/IAM.md

 * The policy is attached to a resource.
 You can attach **only one** IAM policy to each resource(ex: project, compute engine).
 This is sufficient since it can have multiple policy bindings.
   Because of above the mechanism is the same regardless of resource (ie project or storage or pubsub) - you call the same methods on each resource to view, add policy bindings, etc
 * Resources inherit the policies of all of their parent resources(transitive ie all the way up).
 It's a union of inherited and directly applied policies.
+  * So to grant a user/service account access to all instances of a resource (ex all buckets in a project), add policy binding at 'project' (or folder, etc) for the user with  the role (say, roles/storage.admin)
+  * If you want to grant access for a specific instance of the resource (ex: one particular bucket), then add policy binding at the specific resource(for the specific bucket or cloud-run service.
+See below)
 * policy changes sometimes take some time to take effect
+* If you get ```PreconditionException: 412 At least one of the pre-conditions you specified did not hold.```, typically on setting iam policy via JSON, get the latest etag and make sure that's what you are setting the in JSON

 ### Roles